RHJihan/Otobi_Keyboard/Otobi-linux/README.md

 To use <b>Otobi Layout</b> in Linux Distribution OS, follow the following procedures.<br>
 You can use IBus (SCIM) or XKB to enable Otobi layout.
-But <i>Remenber that you cannot produce a Bengali ligature like (Ya-Phala) in XKB.</i>
+But <i>Remember that you cannot produce a Bengali ligature like (Ya-Phala) in XKB.</i>
 You have to use IBus (SCIM) for this kind of feature.<br>
 The reference operating system is Ubuntu19.04.<br>